Lupçi i Epërm

 Lupçi i epërm (in Albanian) or Gornje Ljupče or (in Serbian; Горње Љупче) is a village located in the municipality of Podujevo, District of Pristina, Kosovo.

 Geography

-Lupçi i epërm is located on the gorge of Kačandol river (major tributary of the river Lab).
+Lupçi i epërm is located on the gorge of Kaçandoll river (major tributary of the Llapi river).
 Village has a close geographical position toward four municipal centres in north-eastern Kosovo: Podujevo (10 km / 6 mi.
-ENE), Vučitrn (11 km / 7 mi.
-WSW), Kosovska Mitrovica (19 km / 12 mi.
+ENE), Vushtrri (11 km / 7 mi.
+WSW), Mitrovica (19 km / 12 mi.
 W), Pristina (21 km / 13 mi.
 SSE).

-Lupçi i epërm borders with three other villages, Popovo (Kështjellas) to the north, Majac to the south, and Zogaj-Zagorje (Municipality of Vučitrn) to the south-west.
-Main neighborhoods of the village itself are:Buzolli, Dushi, Menxhiqi and Grabovci.
+Lupçi i epërm borders with three other villages, Popovë (Kështjellas) to the north, Majac to the south, and Zagorë (Municipality of Vushtrri) to the south-west.
+Main neighborhoods of the village itself are: Buzolli, Dushi, Menxhiqi and Grabovci.

 NDSH Insurgency 1945 - 1947

 After the WWII, the area was the sene of fighting between the Albanian National Democratic Army, military wing of Albanian National Democratic Movement (NDSH) and special units of the Yugoslav Army, the fighting lasted until February 1, 1947.
 In the final battle, thirteen nationalist guerrillas led by Shaban Bunjaku fought to the death.
 Yugoslav soldiers, continued with atrocities among local population and had executed five people from the village, on charges that they had provided aid and shelter to nationalist combatants.

 On June 19, 2005, was discovered a mass grave with remains of warriors, in which besides thirteen fighters killed in the area, also were found the remains of other fighters, among them Ukshin Kovaçica.